-HPE 320 Health Education (Spring)
+HPE 320 Health Education (Spring) 3 hrs.

 A study of the physical and mental health problems of society including but not limited to mental health, alcohol and drug abuse, communicable diseases, marriage and the family, nutrition, and conflict resolution.
 A field experience is required.
-Prerequisite: ED 101, ED 200, PY 220.
+Prerequisite or corequisite: ED 200, PY 220.